 If you are eligible for indigent status, you will receive the basic hygiene items and writing materials by the first day of the following month.
 You are eligible for up to \$4.00 in personal and legal postage and legal copying.
 You may not exceed the \$4.00 monthly allowance.
 If you can verify an "exceptional circumstance", you may request permission from the warden to have more legal copies or postage for the month paid from your Release Aid Account.
 The Release Aid Withdrawal Forms are available in the housing units.
-If you exhaust both the \$4.00 credit and your Release Aid Account available balance, the extra cost will be recorded as a debt and 50% of all outside deposits or wages placed in your account will be applied to the debt.
+If you exhaust both the \$4.00 credit and your Release Aid Account available balance, the extra cost will be recorded as a debt.